Scope of the policy

 In order for Computershare to act outside of a Trading Venue, a customer is required to provide express prior consent.
 Details are provided in your terms and conditions, and consent to those terms is obtained prior to the submission of a trade order.
 Further details of the potential risks involved with trading outside of a regulated venue can be obtained upon request, by writing to us at The Pavilions, Bridgwater Road, Bristol BS13 8AE, United Kingdom.

 "Real Time" trading means your order will be routed directly to the Broker by electronic systems for trading, although this does not guarantee immediate execution.
 For a service which involves Real Time web trading, the order will be routed via Computershare systems which are connected to a pre-determined Broker’s systems.
-Note, Brokers with which we have a Real Time electronic connection are denoted with * in the list of Trading Venues).
 For non-Real Time trading, the order will be routed via a Computershare dealer.
 Computershare dealers are FCA certified persons, who have been deemed competent to handle such orders, and who have access to market data.
 The dealer may transmit the order using the electronic connections which are utilised by the Real Time trading systems, by other electronic systems, or by telephone, in a fair and timely manner.

 In accordance with the relevant service terms and conditions, individual instructions received via non-Real Time means, may be aggregated when transmitted to our Broker.
 All individuals within the aggregated order will receive the same price.
 In the unlikely event that an aggregated order can only be partially completed, for example due to a stock having been suspended from trading, allocations will be completed on a pro rata basis.